contentful/template-marketing-webapp-nextjs/docs/tutorials/contentful-and-the-starter-template.md

 > Pre-requisites:
 >
-> To follow the next steps, log in to [https://app.contentful.com/](https://app.contentful.com/).
+> To follow the next steps, make sure you are logged into [https://app.contentful.com/](https://app.contentful.com/).
->
-> If you don’t already have a Contentful account, go to [https://www.contentful.com/sign-up/](https://www.contentful.com/sign-up/) to get one for free.
-Then go to [https://app.contentful.com/](https://app.contentful.com/) and log in.

 ---